manwar/Curio/README.md

 [Catalyst](https://metacpan.org/pod/Catalyst) has its models, but that doesn't really apply since they are baked into the framework.
 The idea is similar though.

-Someone started something that look vaguely similar called [Trinket](https://metacpan.org/pod/Trinket) (this was one of the names I was considering and found it by accident) but it never got any love since initial release in 2012 and is incomplete.
+Someone started something that looks vaguely similar called [Trinket](https://metacpan.org/pod/Trinket) (this was one of the names I was considering and found it by accident) but it never got any love since initial release in 2012 and is incomplete.